sh1vesh/X-Clone-Live-time-single-tweets-/README.md

 ## ⚠️ Disclaimer

-This project is intended for **educational and demonstration purposes only**.
+TweetFlick is an independent frontend recreation created for **educational, learning, and demonstration purposes**.

-TweetFlick is not affiliated with, endorsed by, or connected to **X Corp. or Twitter/X**.
+This project is not affiliated with, endorsed by, or officially connected to **X Corp., Twitter, or X**.

-All trademarks, logos, and brand names belong to their respective owners.
+All trademarks, logos, names, and brand assets belong to their respective owners.